Aggravation Injury and Workers Compensation

-Coral Springs workers’ compensation attorney Adam Baron has guided many people in Naples and other South Florida cities through the process of pursuing compensation from their employer’s insurer.
+Coral Springs workers’ compensation attorney Adam Baron has guided many people through the process of pursuing compensation from their employer’s insurer.
 Call (954) 716-8976 today to consult a knowledgeable attorney.

 After suffering an accident or illness at work, the first thing you should do is report it to your employer so that it can initiate a claim with its workers’ compensation insurance company.
 After the claim is opened, the first thing the insurer will likely do is ask you to submit to a medical examination from a pre-approved doctor.
 This examination will guide the insurer in determining the nature and extent of your injuries, which in turn shapes the amount of workers' comp benefits that you are awarded.

 A preexisting injury is one of the most important considerations for the insurance company and the medical examiner.
 According to Florida law, a preexisting injury is defined as a condition, disorder, congenital abnormality, disease, or occupational disease that the worker experienced before the claimed injury took place, and that also contributed to the claimed work injury.
 The law provides that the preexisting condition must have contributed substantially to the work-related incident.
 It cannot simply render the worker more susceptible to injury or the need for treatment.